4 Ways Independent Reading Supports Whole Child Development

 1. Literacy and language skills

 It’s easy to see how independent reading supports literacy and language development; studies show that the more students read, the better their academic outcomes for fluency, vocabulary, and grammar.
 Much of this comes down to simple practice and exposure.
 Students who read for at least 30 minutes per day are exposed to nearly 14 million words between kindergarten and 12th grade.
-In contrast, their peers who read for less than 15 minutes per day are only exposed to 1.5 million words—a difference of nearly one million words per year.<
+In contrast, their peers who read for less than 15 minutes per day are only exposed to 1.5 million words—a difference of nearly one million words per year.

 2. Cognition and general knowledge

 The cognition and general knowledge domain of whole child development focuses on acquiring the critical thinking skills, including math and science skills, that students need to succeed.
 Research shows that the basic cognitive skills we use to read are vital in all other kinds of learning.
 In one study by Peter Kline and Nancy Meyer-Brown, the authors break down the skills needed to read fluently, including identifying, organizing, processing, and interpreting information.
 When students read, they are practicing these skills, which will benefit them when they are analyzing scientific data, for example, or organizing the information they learn in history class.
-A similar study shows that reading supports critical thinking, knowledge-building, and abstract reasoning skills—all of which contributes to a child’s cognitive development.
+A similar study shows that reading supports critical thinking, knowledge-building, and abstract reasoning skills—all of which contribute to a child’s cognitive development.

 3. Social-emotional development

 For many decades, social-emotional development was overlooked in public education.
 But today’s teachers know that students need to learn emotional regulation and social skills to be happy and healthy.
 Over the years, dozens of studies have linked independent reading with fostering critical social-emotional skills, like cultivating empathy and understanding different perspectives.
-As students read about the struggles of characters in books, they begin to reflect on their own experiences, and the experiences of others.
+As students read about the struggles of characters in books, they begin to reflect on their own experiences and the experiences of others.

 Studies also show that reading is an easy way to support students’ mental health.
-A 2009 study by the University Sussex found that only six minutes of reading can reduce stress by more than 65%.
+A 2009 study by the University of Sussex found that only six minutes of reading can reduce stress by more than 65%.
 In a world where 75% of high school students report feeling “often or always” stressed by their schoolwork, teaching students these relaxation techniques is more important than ever.

 4. Approach to learning